Zefile8/Edo-Autoscript/README.md

 _________________________

 WARNING:
-Autoscript.exe is a small program made to convert PSCT from Yu-Gi-Oh! cards into a .lua file usable on Project Ignis: Edopro.
+Edo-Autoscript is a small program made to convert PSCT from Yu-Gi-Oh! cards into a .lua file usable on Project Ignis: Edopro.
 The Edopro team is not associated with this project.
 _________________________